TimTr/Dotfiles/docs/index.md

     install-brew
 ```

+You may want to quit and restart Terminal after this install as well.

 At any time, you can see a list of added commands by typing `commands`

-You may want to quit and restart Terminal after this install as well.

-### Known Issues

-- Ruby install via `rbenv` is not working on my macOS 12 Monterey machine with Xcode 13.1.
-All the workarounds I've tried have not succeeded.
-It may be a build issue in either `rbenv` or Ruby itself, although trying many different versions of Ruby from 2.7.4 up to 3.0.2 didn't resolve the issue.
-I suspect it is an `rbenv` incompatibility with latest compiler and OS releases so will simply try again in a few weeks.

 ## Folder structure